Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Recap of Local and Commutant Algebras

 \subsection{Definition}

 Focusing on systems with a $D$-dimensional tensor product Hilbert space $\mH$ of local degrees of freedom on some lattice, we are interested in Hamiltonians of the form

-where $\{\hH_\alpha\}$ is some set of local operators, either strictly local with support on a few nearby sites on the lattice or extensive local, i.e., a sum of such terms, and $\{J_\alpha\}$ is an arbitrary set of coefficients.
+where $\{\hH_\alpha\}$ is some set of local operators, either \textit{strictly local} with support on a few nearby sites on the lattice or \textit{extensive local}, i.e., a sum of such terms, and $\{J_\alpha\}$ is an arbitrary set of coefficients.
 Corresponding to this family, we can define the local and commutant algebras $\mA$ and $\mC$ as

-Here $\mC$ and $\mA$ can be viewed as the ``symmetry algebra" and the algebra of all ``symmetric operators" respectively, and we use $\lgen \cdots \rgen$ to denote the associative algebra generated by (linear combinations with complex coefficients of arbitrary products of) the enclosed elements and the identity operator $\mathds{1}$, also assumed to be closed under Hermitian conjugation of operators, which is natural in our setting.
+Here $\mC$ and $\mA$ can be viewed as the ``symmetry algebra" and the algebra of all ``symmetric operators" respectively, and we use $\lgen \cdots \rgen$ to denote the associative algebra generated by (linear combinations with complex coefficients of arbitrary products of) the enclosed elements and the identity operator $\mathds{1}$, also assumed to be closed under Hermitian conjugation of operators (``$\dagger$-algebra"), which is natural in our setting.
+As a concrete example, we consider $SU(2)$ symmetry for one-dimensional spin-$1/2$ systems with $L$ sites.
+In the commutant language, this symmetry can be expressed in terms of the pair of algebras~\cite{moudgalya2022from}